Grid2op/lightsim2grid/README.md

 These tests include, for now, compilation on gcc (version 8, 9, 10 and 11) and clang (version 10, 11 and 12).

-**NB** Older version of clang are not tested regularly, but lightsim2grid used to work on these versions.
+**NB** Older versions of clang are not tested regularly, but lightsim2grid used to work on these.

 ### Known issues